What is the hardest word to guess?

 You will be interested

-- How do you send a blocker in Gambit?
+- How do you upgrade your Sparrow in GTA 5?

 - Why does lash kill Inhumans?